Asheford Institute Of Antiques - Antique & Appraisal Home Study Course

 http://www.aain.com

-10. Association Of Restorers - A great site for restorers that has been around since 1997.
-We've collaborated with these folks over the years and find that they offer some of the best resources for restorers and re-finishers out there.
+10. British Antique Furniture Restorers' Association - A great site for restorers that has been around since 1979.
+BAFRA offers some of the best insights and resources for restorers and re-finishers out there.
 Products and information on "how to" are part of what they do.
 If your interests are in this area of the antiques and collectibles field, then they're definitely worth a look.

 Free Prospectus Book